Last updated: 6 October 2020

 - If all reasonable adjustments in place within the current role do not remove the barriers experienced by the employee and nothing further would help remove the remaining barriers, redeployment to a different non-customer facing role should be considered if possible.
 This could be temporary or permanent.
 However, in terms of what “sustainable” could mean in this context, as above, consider the timeline of six months given by the Government as a minimum period for any alternative arrangements.

-- Consider the Chancellor’s new scheme if it is seen that to make a redeployment sustainable, part-time or a reduction of hours is necessary.
+- Consider the UK Government’s “furlough” scheme, if it is seen that to make a redeployment sustainable, part-time or a reduction of hours is necessary.
 More information can be found here.
 For some employers, this scheme may not be the most cost-effective method of retaining staff.
 However, this scheme could form part of a reasonable adjustment in order to keep disabled staff employed.
 Therefore, the costs would have to be significant, unsustainable, or unreasonable for this scheme to not be pursued to retain staff in a reduced capacity.

 - Following on from these steps, if it is unsustainable to redeploy your employee, and all reasonable adjustments have been explored and exhausted, then a formal process under your capability procedure may be appropriate to pursue.